How to Get a Kentucky Liquor License? (Updated Guide)

 Get Your Kentucky Liquor License and Get Certified

 And while Kentucky may not require alcohol awareness training everywhere, it’s still one of the smartest decisions you can make.
-With resources like Bowling Green Training and Lexington–Fayette Training, your staff can serve confidently and legally — and your business can thrive.
+With resources like Bowling Green Training and Lexington–Fayette Training (government-approved), your staff can serve confidently and legally—and your business can thrive.

 And while Kentucky may not require alcohol awareness training everywhere, it’s still one of the smartest decisions you can make.
-With resources like Bowling Green Training and Lexington–Fayette Training, your staff can serve confidently and legally — and your business can thrive.
+With resources like Bowling Green Training and Lexington–Fayette Training (government-approved), your staff can serve confidently and legally—and your business can thrive.